Your data agent exported 50,000 customer records. To where?

 Data agents autonomously query databases, transform datasets, and move information between systems.
-Veto intercepts every database operation before execution, validating queries against policies that enforce access controls, PII protection, and data governance rules.
+Veto intercepts each wrapped database operation before execution, validating queries against policies that enforce access controls, PII protection, and data governance rules.

 The cost of uncontrolled data access